Boston Electric Scooter Accident Lawyers

 With over $500 million collected for victims of personal injury accidents, our reputation for providing superior legal representation is exceeded only by our commitment to seeking justice for the injured.
 We believe that injured people deserve compensation for losses beyond their control, and stop at nothing in collecting what’s rightfully owed.

-Crowe & Mulvey, LLP staffs some of Massachusetts’s finest attorneys who continuously demonstrate their ability to uphold their clients’ rights to civil action against negligent parties.
+Crowe & Harris, LLP staffs some of Boston's finest attorneys who continuously demonstrate their ability to uphold their clients’ rights to civil action against negligent parties.
 Our team of skilled nurses offers another dimension to our legal services, and our hard-working paralegals, legal assistants, and general office staff allow our firm to be an incredible force in electric scooter accident cases.